benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 8.md

 Quality of content can be changed and fetched mid-stream.

+Video is broken up into multiple segments (ex: 4 second segments of videox)

 #### Conversational voice or video over IP
 Interactive human-to-human communicatoin limits delay tolerance. e.g: Zoom, Google Stadia